JulianKimmig/polymcsim/docs/tutorials/getting_started.md

 print(f"Exported {len(export_files)} data files to {output_dir.resolve()}")
 ```

+This will create `polymer_analysis_summary.csv` and `polymer_analysis_chain_data.csv`.

-This concludes the getting started tutorial.
-You have learned how to define a polymer system, run a simulation, and use the visualization and data export capabilities of `polysim`.
+Congratulations!
+You've successfully run a simulation and used the basic visualization and data export capabilities of `polymcsim`.